interferopy/interferopy/docs/pages/working-cube.rst

 .. code-block:: python

-    flux, err, _ = cub.spectrum(ra=ra, dec=dec, radius=1.5, calc_error=True)
+    flux, err, _ = cub.spectrum(ra=ra, dec=dec, radius=1.5, calc_error=True) # r=1.5" aperture
+    flux, err, _ = cub.spectrum(ra=ra, dec=dec, radius=0, calc_error=True) # single pixel spectrum extraction
+    flux, err, _ = cub.spectrum(radius=1.5 calc_error=True) # center of the cube, r=1.5" aperture

 Omitting the coordinates assumes the central pixel position, which is useful for a quick look at the data, especially in targeted observations, where the source is usually in the phase center.
 Setting the radius to zero yields a single pixel spectrum.

 Additional convenience wrapper functions exist (derived from the *spectrum()* method).

 .. code-block:: python